probmods/webppl/docs/inference.rst

       .. describe:: burn

-         The number of addition iterations to perform before collecting samples.
+         The number of additional iterations to perform before collecting samples.

          Default: ``0``